miltontony/newsconnector/README.rst

 Newsconnector
 ============

-A python app that relates news stories graphically sourced via rss feeds
+A python app that relates news stories sourced via rss feeds

 Getting it running
 ------------------